 What is the FTSE 250?

-The FTSE 250 is a popular UK stock market index comprising 250 mid-sized companies listed on the London Stock Exchange or LSE.
+The FTSE 250 is a popular UK stock market index comprising 250 mid-sized companies listed on the London Stock Exchange (LSE).

 South Africans often trade this index as a Contracts for Difference (CFD) instrument to gain exposure to European markets beyond the JSE and other local instruments.